Brandeis University Admissions

 If there's one overarching tenet of the Brandeisian philosophy, it's that we should use our gifts — whether time, resources, knowledge, skills or effort — to better the world around us.

 It's not a graduation requirement or something we insist on, because frankly, we don't have to.
 Throughout our history, we've attracted students who are comfortable doing the work of lending a hand and catalyzing change.
 It's just a part of our culture.

-The Department of Community Service is at the center of Brandeis' service initiatives, providing volunteer experiences that match the needs of our neighbors with the skills and interests of volunteers.
+The Department of Student Engagement is at the center of Brandeis' service initiatives, providing volunteer experiences that match the needs of our neighbors with the skills and interests of volunteers.
 The department empowers Brandeis students to be engaged citizens and reflective thinkers, creating reciprocal community partnerships that strive toward positive social change.

-Through close collaboration with the dedicated staff of the Department of Community Service, students see service learning manifest in a few primary ways:
+Through close collaboration with the dedicated staff of the Department of Student Engagement, students see service learning manifest in a few primary ways:

 - Reflective thinking: You'll learn to practice the kind of reflection that further enables critical thinking.

 - Engaged global citizenship: You'll develop a greater sense of social and ethical responsibility for your local, national and international community throughout your life.

 - Self-identity and awareness: You'll explore and expand your social identity, building an informed value system and welcoming diverse perspectives and experiences.